20 Things to Know About the Columbia Icefield Skywalk

 Where To Book Tickets?

 You can also book full-day and individual tours through third parties like Viator and Get Your Guide.
-We use these third-party platforms all over the world and always appreciate their excellent service.
+We use these third-party platforms all over the world and always appreciate their excellent service, and find their platform very straightforward and easy to use.

-Do I Need A Parks Pass to Visit?
+Do You Need A Parks Pass to Visit?

 All visitors need a Parks Canada Pass to access Banff or Jasper.
 You can purchase a Parks Canada pass at any park gate as you get onto the Icefields Parkway in either direction.
 Or you can buy Parks Canada passes in advance online.
 A Parks Canada Discovery Pass, which gets you entrance to all Parks Canada destinations for the year, is only $151.25 for a family.